monopoly34/WiFi-Sensing-using-ESP32/WS_TX/README.md

 **Timing & sampling rate**:
  * the `delay(15)` command, combined with the code execution time, results in a packet interval of approximately **15-16ms**.
 This translates to a sampling frequency of **~66Hz**.

 > **Nyquist-Shannon Theorem**: the Nyquist Theorem is a fundamental rule in digital signal processing stating that to perfectly reconstruct a continuous signal, you must sample it at a rate **greater than twice the highest frequency present in the signal**, also known as Nyquist rate.
-Hence, with a sampling rate of approximately 66Hz, we can theoretically detect physical movements occurring at frequencies up to 33Hz.
-Since human motion (walking, breathing, standing, etc.) is less than **5Hz**, this resolution is more than sufficient for accurate detection.
+Hence, with a sampling rate of approximately 66 Hz, we can theoretically detect physical movements occurring at frequencies up to 33 Hz.
+Since human motion (walking, breathing, standing, etc.) is usually less than **5 Hz**, this resolution is more than sufficient for accurate detection.